Flood Recovery

 - Help for impacted employers

 - You may qualify for relief of benefit charges and a waiver of penalties from Employment Security following an emergency.
-In certain situations, they can grant relief of charges to taxable employers.
-If you think you qualify for relief of benefit charges, send a request in writing.
 Learn more on the Employment Security website about how and when to request relief.

 - If you are late filing your quarterly report and payment due to a disaster, you may be entitled to have penalties waived.
 Learn how to follow the standard process for requesting a waiver.

 - The SharedWork program can help you retain employees at reduced hours.
-Employees may be eligible to receive partial unemployment to help bridge the gap in pay.
 Learn how to apply for SharedWork.

 - Help for impacted workers

-Employment Security can make allowances for workers who cannot get to their employer due to the floods.
-Visit their temporary layoffs and furloughs page to learn about:- Temporary layoffs: If a business is closed due to the disaster, Employment Security can ensure employees receive unemployment benefits and reduce the financial burden on employers.
+- Employment Security can make allowances for workers who cannot get to their employer due to the floods.
+Visit their temporary layoffs and furloughs page to learn more.

 - Help fight disaster scams and fraud

 - Disasters are notorious for attracting scams and frauds.
-You can help by carefully reviewing information that is shared with you whenever workers apply for benefits.
 If you don’t recognize the claimant or what they’ve submitted in their application, please use Employment Security's fraud report form for employers.

 - Disasters are notorious for attracting scams and frauds.
-You can help by carefully reviewing information that is shared with you whenever workers apply for benefits.
 If you don’t recognize the claimant or what they’ve submitted in their application, please use Employment Security's fraud report form for employers.

 - Help for impacted employers